 This family festival is a winter adventure celebrating the Russian/Ukrainian “Olde New Year” and embraces the magic and beauty of winter with authentic cultural and heritage winter games and activities, including races in actual deep freezers, wagon rides, and a 3-on-3 hockey tournament.
-This year’s theme is “Village Upside Down,” and it promises to turn your expectations for a winter festival on their heads!
+This year’s theme is “World Tales,” and it promises to turn your expectations for a winter festival on their heads!

 118 Ave. between 91 St. & 94 St.